MaxGhi8/HyperNOs/README.md

 HyperNOs is a Python project focused on the implementation of completely automatic, distributed and parallel neural operators hyperparameter optimization.
 The project aims to provide a framework for training neural operator models using Pytorch and Ray Tune for hyperparameter tuning.

 ## Visualization website
-The project also includes a visualization [website: (https://hypernos.streamlit.app)](https://hypernos.streamlit.app) that allows users to visualize the results obtained with Pytorch library.
+The project also includes a visualization [website: (https://hypernos.streamlit.app)](https://hypernos.streamlit.app) that allows users to visualize the results obtained with HyperNOs library.

 ## Installation